goneri/goneri.lebouder.net/content/posts/2020/08/vmware-ci-of-ansible-modules-a-retrospective.md

 Technically speaking, the vCenter Server Appliance or VCSA, is based on Photon Linux, the Linux distribution of VMware, and the VM actually comes with 15 large disks.
 This is a bit problematic since our final cloud image must be a single disk and be as small as possible.
 I developed this strategy:

-1. connect on the running VCSA, move all the content from the partition to the main partition, and drop the extra disk from the /etc/fstab
+1. connect to the running VCSA, move all the content from the partition to the main partition, and drop the extra disk from the /etc/fstab
 2. do some extra things regarding the network and Cloud-init configuration.
 3. stop the server
 4. extract the raw disk image from the ESXi datastore